Ayar Labs and Intel Showcase the Integration of In-Package Optical I/O with an FPGA at 4 Tbps

 Integration of our optical I/O solution with an FPGA is just the start.
 This milestone highlights the immense implications for various industries and serves as proof of our successful partnership with Intel.
 Our vision is to enable new architectural advances with ubiquitous optical interconnects for every piece of compute silicon.

 If you are attending Hot Chips Aug.
 27-29, be sure to visit the Ayar Labs and Intel demo tables for an exclusive look at our optical FPGA demonstration.
-Not attending HOT CHIPS?
+At Supercomputing, Nov.
+12-17, stop by booth #228.
+Not attending the events?
 No problem!
 You can also check out our optical FPGA demo with Intel in this video.